03.02.2016 by Marisa Krystian

 Politico took a look at the longest speeches in Senate history, based on information from the Senate Historical Office.

 Speaking in front of an audience, and doing it well, is a skill that can take years to develop.
 Luckily, there are multiple ways you can instantly improve your speaking and presenting skills.
-Inc. collected 20 great public speaking tips from the best TED talks.
+Science of People collected 15 great public speaking tips for you to try next time you’re in the spotlight.
 You will improve your public speaking abilities in no time!

 Have you overcome your fear of public speaking?
 Leave any advice you may have for others in the comments below.